 - VIII.
-Goal: Improve stormwater and wastewater management systems to increasingly separate storm water and sewerage systems and support desired levels of future growth. - A. POLICY: The City should provide a stormwater and sewer system that is able to accommodate extreme events without flooding or causing combined sewer overflows (CSOs). - 1.
-Action: Continue to separate sewer and stormwater drains by working with the Massachusetts Water Resources Authority, the Enviornmental Protection Agency and others to develop strategies and secure funding. - 2.
+Goal: Improve stormwater and wastewater management systems to increasingly separate storm water and sewerage systems and support desired levels of future growth. - A. POLICY: The City should provide a stormwater and sewer system that is able to accommodate extreme events without flooding or resorting to combined sewer overflows (CSOs). - 1.
+Action: Continue to separate sewer and stormwater drains by working with MWRA, EPA, and others to develop strategies and secure funding. - 2.
 Action: Develop and adopt a comprehensive Action Plan that will produce a stormwater system with the capacity to accommodate flooding, greater frequency and intensity of storms, and rising sea levels. - 3.
 Action: Establish and ensure new development follows stormwater management guidelines. - 4.
 Action: Investigate the potential cost and benefit of installing pumping stations at key areas to alleviate flooding issues. - 5.
 Action: Ensure all catch-basins are cleaned on a regular and sufficient basis.